Arbitration For Utah Dog Bite Cases

 There are several other factors to consider when deciding whether or not to submit your claim to arbitration under Utah’s new dog bite statute.
 You should review these factors and alternatives with a lawyer that is experienced in litigating dog bite cases.

 We’re looking forward to taking advantage of the benefits of this new statute.
 This statute provides a great alternative for resolving disputed dog bite claims.
-If you have any questions about the new dog bite arbitration statute or any dog bite case, please call us at our office or send an email.
+If you have any questions about the new dog bite arbitration statute or any dog bite case, please contact the expert Salt Lake City dog bite lawyer from Handy & Handy or call us at our office.